 As is common with all businesses, operational risk is inherent in all operations and activities of the Bank.
 We therefore carefully manage operational risk based on a consistent framework that enables us to determine the Bank's operational risk profile in comparison to the Bank's risk appetite and to define risk mitigating measures and priorities.
-We apply a number of techniques to efficiently manage operational risk in the Bank's observed to the Bank's discriminating competence, the Bank has redefined business requirements across all networks and branches using the following tools:
+We apply a number of techniques to efficiently manage operational risk in the Bank's business, for example: as part of the Bank's strategy for making enterprise risk management the Bank's discriminating competence, the Bank has redefined business requirements across all networks and branches using the following tools: